Introduction to page files

 Some products or services require a page file for various reasons.
 For specific information, check the product documentation.

-For example, the following Windows servers requires page files:
+For example, the following Windows servers require page files:

 - Windows Server domain controllers (DCs)

 This is because the algorithm of the database cache for Extensible Storage Engine (ESENT, or ESE for Microsoft Exchange Server) depends on the "\Memory\Transition Pages RePurposed/sec" performance monitor counter.
 A page file is required to make sure that the database cache can release memory if other services or applications request memory.